V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – musamba : prologue, preamble, prelude

-– musambu / nsambu : path, path trodden in the grass
+– musambu / nsambu : footpath, path trodden in the grass, path trampled down in the grass

 – musamuna : narrator, informant